Struct bitflags::__core::path::PathBuf

 fn extension(&self) -> Option<&OsStr>

-Extracts the extension of self.file_name()
+Extracts the extension of self.file_name(), if possible.

 The extension is: